Natasha Holdsworth 07774002599 natasha@kiddycook.co.uk North West - Cheshire

 Welcome to Kiddy Cook in North West .
 Our award-winning cooking & baking classes and workshops introduce children to a variety of ingredients and help them to prepare delicious, healthy recipes to take home and cook.
 Here at Kiddy Cook, we’re dedicated to improving the health and wellbeing of children and young people across the UK by inspiring them to have fun with food, while instilling the importance of healthy eating as part of a healthy lifestyle.

-Meet Kiddy Cook in the North West
+Meet Kiddy Cook in North West

 My name is Natasha and I run Kiddy Cook classes in the North West, delivering classes and parties to get children involved in cooking, eating well, and enjoying the festivities that involve food.